Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Rewards projection tool.
 Research showed users wanted to visualise what their stake would grow to over time.
 A simple APY calculator embedded in the staking flow would directly address this and likely improve completion rates further.

-Live Prototype
+Live DApp

 See it